'Borderlands 3' hands-on: More of the same, but in space

 By focusing on traditional multiplayer modes and the core game experience, Gearbox is attempting to break Borderlands 3 away from the mob of online-focused, microtransaction-heavy, 100-player games dominating the market.
 We're not just talking about Fortnite, Apex Legends and PUBG, but also established franchises like Call of Duty: Black Ops 4, Battlefield V and even Tetris 99.
 Borderlands 3 is a glimpse at what game development might look like today, had Fortnite never added battle royale.

-The result is classic Borderlands with slightly better graphics, a vast story and slight yet welcome gameplay adjustments.
+The result is classic Borderlands with slightly better graphics, a vast story and subtle yet welcome gameplay adjustments.
 The result is Borderlands 3, built for local play.